onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-76] Edit functional menu modal doesn't show
 - [Portal-61] Fixed the routing problem, loaded data and changed the notification hyperlink
 - [Portal-77] Changes to remove preview image and update the new image automatically on App onbarding page
+- [Portal-82] Unable to pick Role in Widget onboarding for assigned app

 Version 1.0.0, February 2017
 - Initial release